Three Crosses Square

+Name

+The name originated in the 18th century, when two Baroque stone crosses were positioned near the site of what would later become the Church of St. Alexander, with a third cross placed in the hands of Saint John of Nepomuk; the statue depicting Saint John stands to this day.
+These crosses marked the square as a significant spiritual waypoint, situated at the intersection of major routes leading into the city and along the Stations of the Cross.
+Over time, the name became a lasting fixture in Warsaw’s urban identity, reflecting both its ecclesiastical roots and its role as a central point of orientation in the expanding capital.

 History

-Until the 18th century, the area now occupied by the square was little more than sparsely-populated open terrain south of the then-city limits of Warsaw.
+Until the 18th century, the area now occupied by the square was little more than sparsely populated open terrain south of the then-city limits of Warsaw which hosted a market.
 During the reign of King Augustus II the Strong, between 1724 and 1731, a "road to Calvary" (Stations of the Cross) was created, with the first station being located near the present square, and the last station next to Ujazdów Castle to the south.
 The first station featured two golden crosses.

-In 1752 Grand Marshal of the Crown Franciszek Bieliński erected a statue nearby of St. John of Nepomuk, also holding a cross.
+In 1752, Grand Marshal of the Crown Franciszek Bieliński erected nearby a statue of St. John of Nepomuk, also holding a cross.
 On account of the three crosses, the populace took to calling the area "Rozdroże złotych krzyży"—"the Crossroads of the Golden Crosses".

-In the Square stands the neoclassist St. Alexander's Church, designed 1818–25 by the Polish architect Chrystian Piotr Aigner.
-Originally the square itself also bore the name of Saint Alexander.

-The square takes its present name from three crosses: one atop St. Alexander's Church, and two atop columns several dozen meters away, facing the church's entrance.

-Contrary to common belief, there are more than three crosses in the square.
-Apart from the three mentioned above, there are two atop the northern and southern façades of the church, as well as one in front of the Institute for the Deaf (which was erected in 1827 and initially run by the Catholic Church).
+Contrary to common belief, there are more than three crosses in the square nowadays; two are situated atop the northern and southern façades of the church and one is in front of the Institute for the Deaf, which was erected in 1827 and initially run by the Catholic Church.
+It is the oldest school and educational centre in Poland for hearing-impaired children and young people – deaf and hard of hearing.

-During the 1944 Warsaw Uprising, the square and most of the surrounding buildings were destroyed or deliberately demolished by the Germans.
-After 1945 the Institute for the Deaf was rebuilt, and the church was rebuilt to its pre-19th-century appearance.